-- Whether the proposal avoids creating any demand for services and infrastructure at a cost to the wider community. - ii.
-The extent to which the proposal provides for sustainable infrastructure and servicing and in particular the supply of water. - iii.
-For integrated residential developments, visitor accommodation or retirement facilities, the provision and design of reticulated supply of water (storage, reticulation, treatment and ongoing management), rainwater harvesting and appropriate water demand management (savings) including legal mechanisms for their implementation. - iv.
-Whether the proposal utilises low impact stormwater design solutions.
+- i.
+Whether the proposal avoids creating any demand for services and infrastructure at a cost to the wider community. - ii.
+The extent to which the proposal provides for sustainable infrastructure and servicing and in particular the supply of water. - The extent to which the integrated residential development or retirement facility proposal provides iii for reticulated supply of water and appropriate water demand management (savings). - iv.
+Whether the proposal utilises low impact stormwater design solutions f) Noise

-f) Noise